 Types of cash-back credit cards

-Today’s cash-back credit cards tend to fall in one of three categories.
-You can look at your own spending habits to find the type of cash-back credit card best fit for you.
+Cash-back credit cards tend to fall into one of three categories.
+Review your spending habits to find the type of cash-back card best fit for you.

 Flat cash back

-Flat cash-back cards have a fixed earning rate, so you’ll get a standard amount of cash back on everything.
-There’s no need to keep track of bonus categories or percentages, because you’ll get the exact same amount back no matter what type of purchase you make.
+Flat cash-back cards have a fixed earning rate (usually 1.5% or 2%), so you’ll get a standard amount of cash back on nearly everything you buy.
+There’s no need to track bonus categories or percentages because you’ll get the exact same amount back on every purchase.

 Tiered cash back

-Tiered cash-back cards may be what you imagine when you think of a cash-back credit card.
-These cards earn cash back at different rates across different spending categories.
-Typically, you’ll see a tiered cash-back card with 2-3 eligible bonus categories that earn anywhere from 2%-6% cash back.
+Tiered cash-back cards are probably what you imagine when you think of a cash-back credit card.
+You can use this type of card to earn different amounts across various spending categories, generally ranging anywhere from 2% to 6% cash back.

-Some tiered cash-back cards — especially those with very high 5%-6% bonus categories — have spending caps for top earnings (monthly, quarterly, or annually).
-For example, you might earn 5% bonus cash back on dining, but only on the first $1,500 you spend at restaurants each quarter.
+Some tiered cash-back cards — especially those with 5% or 6% rewards — have monthly, quarterly, or annual spending caps for those top rates.
+For example, you might earn 5% cash back on dining, but only on the first $1,500 you spend at restaurants each quarter.
 After you meet the cap, you’ll earn 1% in that category until the cycle renews.

-If you’re looking for a tiered cash-back card, make sure you choose a card with top rewards where you spend most to get the best return.
+Make sure you choose a tiered cash-back card with top rewards where you spend most to get the best value.

 Rotating cash back

-Rotating cash-back cards are unique among rewards credit cards, since your top bonus rewards categories are constantly changing.
-These cards generally earn 5% cash back each quarter in specific rotating categories, up to certain limits.
+Rotating cash-back cards are unique because your top rewards categories are constantly changing.
+These cards earn 5% cash back each quarter in specific rotating categories, up to certain limits.

-Rotating categories can differ year-to-year, but they tend to center around everyday spending.
-You may, for instance, see categories like groceries, gas, and dining, as well as specific retailers like Target, Walmart, and Amazon.
-These cards often have 2-3 eligible categories per quarter.
+Rotating bonus categories differ year-to-year, but tend to center around everyday spending.
+Categories like groceries, gas, or dining are common, as well as specific retailers like Target, Walmart, or Amazon.
+These cards often have two or three eligible categories per quarter.

-The rewards caps are important to remember with this type of card.
-If you spend much more than the quarterly cap (often around $1,500), you may not get the best value for your spending.
-You’ll also need to keep up with and activate the new categories each time they roll around.
+If you regularly spend much more than the quarterly cap (often around $1,500), you may not get the best value.
+You’ll also need to manually activate the new categories in your account each time they roll around.

 Many cash-back cards charge no annual fee.
-However, you may be more likely to find the highest cash back rates if you are willing to pay an annual fee for your card.
+However, you may earn higher rewards if you're willing to pay one.

-Whether an annual fee is worth it depends on your individual spending and the value you’ll get out of your rewards.
-When we calculated average cash rewards earnings, all the cards with annual fees far outpaced their annual fees in rewards value.
-But if you don’t spend as much as the average across bonus categories like groceries, restaurants, and gas stations, that may not be true for you.
+An annual fee card may be worthwhile, depending on your budget and the value you’ll get from your rewards.
+When we calculated average cash-back earnings, the earnings on annual-fee cards far outpaced the added costs.
+But if you don’t spend as much as the average American across bonus categories like groceries, restaurants, and gas stations, that may not be true for you.

-Luckily, many top cash-back cards charge no annual fee at all — making it easy to find one that works with any budget.
+Luckily, many top cash-back cards charge no annual fee at all — making it easy to find great savings on any budget.

 In addition to cash welcome offers, many cash-back cards also have 0% introductory APR offers on new purchases.
-You’ll take on 0% interest on purchases you make with your card for around 6 to 18 months, after which any remaining balance will earn interest at your ongoing variable APR.
+You’ll earn 0% interest for around 6 to 18 months, after which any remaining balance will accrue interest at the standard rate.

-Perhaps the most important thing to factor into your cash-back card choice is the categories in which you’ll earn rewards.
-Here are a few common bonus categories offered today:
+Perhaps the most important factor in your card choice is how you’ll earn rewards.
+Here are a few common bonus categories today:

 -